-Earning a certificate in project management can be a good option for those working in any type of industry where projects exist.
-People who consider it may want to be able to qualify for a position as a project manager in future projects planned by their organizations.
-It can also be complementary to a higher level degree in project management.
+Earning a project management certificate can be a good option for those working in an industry where projects exist.
+People who consider it may want to qualify for a position as a project manager in future projects planned by their organizations.
+It can also be complementary to a higher-level degree in project management.
 The most widely recognized certification in this field of study is the Project Management Professional (PMP).

 Associate’s Degree in Project Management

 An associate’s in project management is a 2-year degree that offers introductory-level courses that provide the fundamental knowledge and basics of project management and its terminology.
-It can be a good starting point for those interested in project management to pursue higher-level degrees later on.
+It can be a good starting point for those interested in project management to pursue higher-level degrees later.

 Bachelor’s Degree in Project Management

-A bachelor’s degree in project management usually takes about 4 years to complete.
+A bachelor’s degree in project management usually takes about four years to complete.
 Some institutions offer 3-year degrees too.
-This degree usually includes an emphasis on managing projects, defining project goals, coordinating organizational tasks, teamwork skills, and assessing the project’s profitability.
+This degree usually includes managing projects, defining project goals, coordinating organizational tasks, teamwork skills, and assessing profitability.
 It’s usually required to complete a minimum of 120 credit hours to earn a bachelor’s degree in project management.

 Master’s Degree in Project Management

 A master’s in project management is a graduate degree that offers extensive professional studies.
-Most project management degrees at the master’s level focus on the theory of management while also emphasizing practical training and techniques.
+At the master’s level, most project management degrees focus on management theory while emphasizing practical training and techniques.
 You’ll gain soft skills like critical thinking and learn how to apply them to solving unexpected problems that impact the project’s progress.
-There’s no exact time of completion for this degree as it generally depends on the school offering the degree and the number of academic credits that must be earned.
+There’s no exact time of completion for this degree, as it generally depends on the school offering the degree and the number of academic credits that must be earned.
 Typically it takes two years to complete the degree.

 Doctoral Degree in Project Management

-Students who are interested in pursuing an academic research and teaching career choose to pursue a doctoral degree in project management.
-There is no exact time of completion for this degree as it highly depends on the institute offering the degree.
+Students interested in pursuing academic research and teaching careers choose to pursue a doctoral degree in project management.
+There is no exact time of completion for this degree, as it depends on the institute offering the degree.
 Students extensively study budget management and cost control in addition to risk assessment and progress reports.

 Different Types of Bachelor Project Management Degrees